Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Based on appliance signatures, a 10 minute flow causes the valve to shut down unless the following conditions exist:
 	- Motion is detected in the bathroom or kitchens, causing a 20 minute standby period.
 	- The manual override switch has been actuated.
+	- Detection of moisture by external sensors caouse immediate valve closure.

 ## Adaptive Threshhold Theory of Operation
 - The adaptive threshhold is based on a "leaky peak detector".